The Marine Police Museum

 Nevertheless, Colquhoun reported to his backers that his force was a success after its first year, and his men had “established their worth by saving £122,000 worth of cargo and by the rescuing of several lives.”

 Word of this success spread quickly, and the government passed the Marine Police Bill on 28th July 1800, transforming it from private to a public police agency.
 Colquhoun published a book on the experiment; The Commerce and Policing of the River Thames.
-It found receptive audiences far outside London, and inspired similar forces to be established in other countries, notably New York, Dublin and Sydney.
+It found receptive audiences far outside London and inspired similar forces being established in other countries, notably New York, Dublin and Sydney.

 Greatest Tragedy on the Thames